yibeichan/structsense/README.md

 | `OLLAMA_API_ENDPOINT` | API endpoint for Ollama model                 | `http://host.docker.internal:11434`     |
 | `OLLAMA_MODEL`        | Name of the Ollama embedding model            | `nomic-embed-text`                      |

- Note: If ollama is running in host machine and vector database, i.e., WEAVIATE, in docker, then we use `http://host.docker.internal:11434`, which is also the default value.
+> ⚠️ **Note**:  If ollama is running in host machine and vector database, i.e., WEAVIATE, in docker, then we use `http://host.docker.internal:11434`, which is also the default value.
 However, if both are running in docker in the same host, use `http://localhost:11434 `.
 #### 🧵 Optional Integrations

 | Variable               | Description                                                                | Default           |